 Her son Rockwell's favorite piece?
 "He's obsessed with the tent they put in," says the actress.
 "They also put the toys and books so you can see them, so it's accessible and beautiful all at the same time.
 He can pull out what he wants without making a mess.
 I think one of the keys to parenting is organization, not just with your time, but also the elements within your space, so they were really able to discover that and draw that out in a very artistic fashion."

-And now, eight nursery decorating ideas for every budget.
+Up Next: Eight nursery decorating ideas for every budget.